My role

 - Improved homepage engagement through iterative A/B testing

-Click below to view the final build:
+Click here to view the final build:

 A/B Testing & Conversion Optimisation